NandhithaBalaraman/A-Recommender-System-for-Mood-Boosting-Activities-Based-on-Real-Time-Weather-Data/README.md

 - Collects real-time weather data using an API.
 - Processes the weather to determine a "mood category."
 - Recommends mood-enhancing activities accordingly.
-- Suggests 10–15 activities per weather condition that are:
+- Suggests activities per weather condition that are:
   - City-specific (Indian cities assumed)
   - Fun, unique, and skill-building
   - Non-harmful and mood uplifting
-  - Ranging from basic to advanced levels
 - Built using Python and Streamlit for an easy-to-use interface.